codefellows/sea-w0-uge/README.md

 ### Assignment

-Demonstrate the following skills using **only** your terminal, your text editor, and your browser:
+Demonstrate the following skills using **only** your Terminal, your text editor, and your browser.

 ##### 1. Create a fork of this repository